10 Best Gaudi Buildings in Barcelona

 Park Güell| ©Physiowilly

-The highest part of the Grácia neighborhood holds one of Barcelona's treasures: Park Güell.
-Few cities can boast of having such a suggestive green area.
-Paths, trencadís sculptures, colonnades and other typical details of the architect from Reus are wrapped in vegetation, a detail that is appreciated in summer.
-The origin of this urban space is due to the wealthy businessman Eusebi Güell, a name that you will read again throughout the post.
+The highest part of the Gràcia neighborhood is home to one of Barcelona’s treasures: Park Güell.
+Few cities can boast such an evocative green space.
+Pathways, trencadís sculptures, colonnades, and other details typical of the architect from Reus are enveloped in vegetation—a feature that’s especially appreciated in summer.
+This urban space owes its origins to the wealthy businessman Eusebi Güell, a name you’ll see again throughout this post.

-From its viewpoint you can appreciate one of the best views of the city.
-It is a typical image of the city: the picturesque Casa del Guarda in the foreground with the skyline of the capital and the Mediterranean in the background.
+From its viewpoint, you can enjoy one of the best views of the city.
+It’s a classic image of the city: the picturesque Casa del Guarda in the foreground with the capital’s skyline and the Mediterranean in the background.

-Being located on a hill, the streets are quite steep.
-Luckily, escalators connect Baixada de la Glòria (near Vallcarca metro station, line 3) and Avinguda del Santuari de Sant Josep de la Muntanya, a street just a few meters from the entrance.
+Since it’s located on a hill, the streets are quite steep.
+Fortunately, escalators connect Baixada de la Glòria (near the Vallcarca metro station, Line 3) and Avinguda del Santuari de Sant Josep de la Muntanya, a street just a few meters from the entrance.

 Book a tour of Park Güell